We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Taking the appropriate dosage of iron is unlikely to cause any side effects.

-In some instances, however, people taking iron supplements may experience the following symptoms:
+In some instances, however, people taking iron supplements may

 In most cases, these side effects will subside once the body adjusts to the supplement.
 If someone experiences these side effects and has concerns about them, they can speak to a healthcare professional.

 Having too much iron in the body can also be problematic.
 Hemochromatosis, or iron overload disorder, causes iron to build up in the body.
-Without treatment, iron overload disorder can damage the body’s organs, including the heart, liver, and pancreas.
+Without treatment, iron overload disorder can

 If someone takes more than the recommended dosage of iron supplements, they may develop iron poisoning.
 If someone suspects that they have taken too much iron, they should seek professional medical advice as soon as possible.